Castellanos homers twice, Cubs cruise past Brewers 7-1

 TRAINER'S ROOM

-Brewers: Brewers second baseman Keston Hiura left the game in the sixth with left hamstring discomfort. ...
-Manager Craig Counsell said 3B Mike Moustakas is progressing since leaving Monday's game with pain in his left palm and wrist after being struck by hard-hit groundball, but had no date for his return. ...
+Brewers: Brewers 2B Keston Hiura left the game in the sixth with left hamstring discomfort and will return to Milwaukee to be evaluated. ...
+Counsell said 3B Mike Moustakas is progressing since leaving Monday's game with pain in his left palm and wrist after being struck by hard-hit groundball, but had no date for his return. ...
 All-Star RHP Brandon Woodruff (strained left oblique) threw off a mound before Friday's game.
 He hasn't pitched since July 21. ...
 Counsell expects LHP Brent Suter and RHP Jimmy Nelson to rejoin the team this weekend.
 Suter underwent Tommy John surgery in July 2018 and Nelson had right shoulder surgery after a baserunning mishap at Wrigley Field in 2017.

 Cubs: 1B Anthony Rizzo (back tightness) sat out his fifth straight game. ...
 C Willson Contreras (strained right hamstring) was scheduled to begin a rehab assignment behind the plate for Triple-A Iowa on Friday night.
 He's been sidelined since Aug.
 3.